 One of the advantages Apple’s iPhone has over Samsung’s Galaxy devices is its four years of continuous software support.

 Galaxy Note 5 Oreo Release Date

-If Samsung decides to push a Galaxy Note 5 Android Oreo update, and again that’s a huge if, the release date is probably several weeks away.
+If Samsung decides to push a Galaxy Note 5 Android Oreo update, and that’s still a huge if, the release date is probably several weeks away.

-We expect the Samsung Galaxy S8, Galaxy S8+, and Galaxy Note 8 to be the first in line, followed by the Galaxy S7 and Galaxy S7 Edge.
+We expect the Samsung Galaxy S8, Galaxy S8+, and Galaxy Note 8 to be the first in line, followed by newish devices like the Galaxy S7 and Galaxy S7 Edge.
 For reference, here’s how the company’s Android Nougat roll out played out:

 - November 9th: Samsung releases its Galaxy S7 Nougat beta.
-(November 2nd this year.)
+(Oreo beta rolled out on November 2nd last year.)

 - December 30th: Samsung ends the Galaxy S7 Nougat beta.

 - January 5th: Samsung starts rolling Android Nougat out to Galaxy S7 users.
 (Oreo rolled out to Galaxy S8 users on February 8th.)

 - March/April: Samsung starts rolling Nougat out to Galaxy S6 users.